Chymyst/chymyst-core/docs/chymyst03.md

 In this way, singleton molecules are guaranteed to be emitted once and only once, before any other molecules are emitted at that reaction site.
 - Singleton molecules have “volatile readers”.

-In order to declare a molecule as a singleton, the users of `JoinRun` must write a reaction that has no input molecules:
+In order to declare a molecule as a singleton, the users of `Chymyst` must write a reaction that has no input molecules:

 ```scala
 site (